 When parents and baby arrive at our office for their appointment, they are escorted to a private consultation room.
-An assistant will then bring them to a treatment room where Dr. Berning will review their breastfeeding history with them.
+Dr. Berning will review their breastfeeding history with them.

 - After discussing the feeding and medical history, Dr. Kristen Berning will perform a functional exam on the infant with the parent in a knee-to-knee position.
-Intraoral photos are taken.
+Intraoral photos are taken for record keeping.

 - Dr. Berning will then discuss findings, recommendations, risks, benefits, and alternatives.

 - If indicated, Dr. Berning will discuss the laser frenectomy procedure, post-procedure exercises and active wound management.